nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/12 - Argument structure in clinical populations.md

 ### c.
 Do we need argument structure?

-Can't we just plug the verb into the relevant syntactic frame?
+Can't we just plug the verb into the relevant syntactic frame without the need for an intermediate level?

-1. Argument structure guides mapping process, e.g. by specifying the subject (external) argument.
+1. Argument structure tells us which thematic relation we need to map to Subject position.
 2. Roles played by arguments seem to fall into a small set of neat classes, e.g. AGENT (doer), PATIENT (do-ee), BENEFACTIVE (receiver) etc. The level of argument structure formalises this intuition

 But some have suggested we don’t need an independent level of representation called ‘argument structure’ (Goldberg, 1985; a Construction Grammar Approach to Argument Structure)